Speak with a Lawyer Today to Determine If You Have a Case

 Though the above indicators may provide you with a better idea of your eligibility to file a medical malpractice or personal injury claim, a consultation at our office in Salt Lake City will be necessary to determine if you have a case.
 We handle all medical malpractice and personal injury cases on a contingency fee basis, meaning we collect no fees for our services unless we are able to recover damages on your behalf.
 If you have questions regarding a possible claim, there is no obligation and no risk.

 Our medical malpractice and personal injury group specializes in medical malpractice and personal injury litigation.
-Led by Norm Younker, our team has decades of experience and are experts in these types of claims, and you can rest assured that you will receive superb counsel and representation.
+Our team has decades of experience and are experts in these types of claims, and you can rest assured that you will receive superb counsel and representation.
 If you believe that you have a medical malpractice or personal injury claim, contact the office of Younker Hyde Macfarlane in Salt Lake City today.